loomio/loomio_help/content/subscriptions/management/index.md

 ## Introduction
 Loomio uses the Chargify billing and subscription management service to manage subscription records, initiate payments, process upgrades and cancellations.

-Prices are based on debit/credit card payment via the Loomio automated billing portal.
+Prices are based on debit/credit card payment via an automated billing portal.

-When setting up a subscription, you can use a coupon code if applicable.

 ## Upgrading your group
-If your group grows beyond the plan limit, you will be asked to upgrade to the next plan to continue using Loomio.
-For example if your group is on Small plan and you wish to invite more than 50 people into the group you will be asked to upgrade to the Medium plan.
+To continue to use Loomio beyond your free trial, you can upgrade your group to Basic or Pro plans, or apply for special rates available for Community & Volunteer member groups.

 You may upgrade your group at any time.